 “Abused me…?”

-More importantly, the Goddess was still watching Kanna from above.
-Kanna found herself shaking her head, deciding on the truth by default.
-“She’s tied me up and she’s offered empty threats, but she hasn’t beaten me.
-She hasn’t denied me any essentials, either, to be perfectly honest.
-At first I was angry with the situation, but then I saw another slave here and his circumstances weren’t much better than mine.”
+The Goddess was still watching her from above, too—perhaps with some reassurance—so Kanna found herself shaking her head, deciding on the truth by default.
+“She’s tied me up and she’s offered empty threats—but no, she hasn’t beaten me.
+She hasn’t denied me any essentials, either, to be honest.
+At first I was angry with her, but then I started to see how all of this works, and now…I don’t even know who to blame.”

 “What kinds of crimes?”
 Kanna found herself asking.
 She wondered now all of a sudden if she should change her answer.